 Usage-based pricing is straightforward.
 The more a customer uses a tool or service, the more they pay for it.

 This is far from a new or novel concept.
-If you’re on a variable utilities tariff, then you’re already following a usage-based pricing model.
+If you’re on a variable utility tariff (Metered billing), then you’re already following a usage-based pricing model.
 The more electricity or water you use, the more you pay.
 Likewise, it has traditionally been common in telecoms, with users paying per minute of call time or per text they send.

 Usage-based pricing is now also beginning to permeate the SaaS sector.
 Infrastructure platforms (such as AWS and Google Cloud) initially led the way, but industry behemoths like Twilio, Shopify, and Slack have since followed suit.

-OpenView’s recently published Financial and Operating Benchmarks survey demonstrates just how popular usage-based pricing is becoming.
+OpenView’s recently published Financial and Operating Benchmarks1 survey demonstrates just how popular usage-based pricing is becoming.
 In 2018, approximately 25% of companies used the model.
 In 2020, this figure climbed to 34%.
-Today, 45% of the 600 companies that OpenView surveyed followed a usage-based pricing model, with more than 60% of companies planning to implement the model at some stage in the future.
+Today, 45%2 of the 600 companies that OpenView surveyed followed a usage-based pricing model, with more than 60% of companies planning to implement the model at some stage in the future.

 Whether you operate a car rental business, own a fleet of e-scooters, or handle data storage, you can use usage-based pricing to unlock greater revenue and increase customer satisfaction.